crossplane/crossplane/docs/stacks-guide-aws.md

 kubectl get -k github.com/crossplaneio/crossplane//cluster/examples/workloads/kubernetes/wordpress/aws/network-config?ref=v0.4.0
 ```

-When all resources has the `Ready` condition in `True` state, the provisioning
+When all resources have the `Ready` condition in `True` state, the provisioning
 is completed.
 You can now move to the next section, or keep reading below for
 more details about the managed resources that we created.

 ### Behind the scenes

 When configured in AWS, WordPress resources map to an EKS cluster and an RDS
-database.
+database instance.
 In order to make the RDS instance accessible from the EKS cluster,
 they both need to live within the same VPC.
 However, a VPC is not the only AWS
-resource that needs to be created to enable inter-resource connectivity.
+resource that needs to be created to create inter-resource connectivity.
 In
 general, a **Network Configuration** which consists of a set of VPCs, Subnets,
 Security Groups, Route Tables, IAM Roles and other resources, is required for
 this purpose.
 For more information, see [AWS resource connectivity] design